In 2011, Foster Huntington was working 70 hours a week in Manhattan, longing to be outside, surfing, and free. Then he took the risk of a lifetime.

 Above: Foster camping with his friend, Tim Eddy, and his Four Wheel Camper at the Mt.
 Bachelor parking lot in Oregon

-TCM: Have you ever had an issue stealth camping?
+TCM: Have you ever had an issue with stealth camping?

 Foster: I have only been hassled once in two and a half years.
 The cop even let me stay.
 He just checked to see that things were okay.